Meet our team

 Justin has also held positions on multiple community, state and national working groups, committees and boards.
 Justin continues to be a director of Kaiela Institute and Co Chair of Cricket Australia’s National Aboriginal & Torres Strait Islander Advisory Council.

 Aaron Pedersen has over 20 years’ experience in digital product and marketing with a track record of delivering innovative products that drive customer and revenue growth.
 With a background in law, he has managed his own business from start up to sale and held senior roles in some of Australia’s largest companies, bringing a unique combination of hands on entrepreneurial drive and creativity, with enterprise level discipline in analysis, strategy and programme management.

 Scott Wharton is Head of Better Risk Outcomes at the Commonwealth Bank of Australia (CBA).

 Prior to joining the CBA in 2016, Scott was Managing Director and Global Head of Enterprise Supply Chain for Citigroup in New York.
 Scott started his corporate career with PricewaterhouseCoopers in Sydney.

 With broad experience across risk, operations, technology, finance and shared services, Scott has a reputation for successfully leading innovative and complex change programs and performance improvement initiatives.

 Scott has served on the Board of The W. Edwards Deming Center for Quality, Productivity, and Competitiveness at Columbia Business School and the Business Council of the American Australian Association while in New York City.

-Scott is currently co-Chair of the CBA women’s network and Chair of the Business School Advisory Board at the University of Technology, Sydney.
+Scott is a member of the Supply Nation Board, and Chair of the Business School Advisory Board at the University of Technology, Sydney.